ryouchinsa/sam3-tracker-mlx/README.md

 ## SAM3-Tracker-MLX
 This code is to run the [SAM3 Tracker](https://huggingface.co/facebook/sam3) model faster on macOS devices using MLX.

 We improved the [MLX-VLM](https://github.com/Blaizzy/mlx-vlm) SAM3 Tracker code so that point, box, and mask input prompts work correctly.
-If we use the same image resizing and nomalization functions as [PyTorch Transformers](https://github.com/huggingface/transformers), the result mask, iou_score, and object_score_logits are exactly the same between our MLX implementation and the Pytorch Transformers implementation.
+If we use the same image resizing and nomalization functions as [PyTorch Transformers](https://github.com/huggingface/transformers), the result mask, iou_score, and object_score_logits are exactly the same between our MLX implementation and the Pytorch Transformers.

 Install and run the SAM3 Tracker model using MLX.